 The network initially started with 24 Youth Peer ToTs from all regions of Somaliland.
 Currently, it has 15 master PEER education trainers of trainers who attended intern national trainings and more than 320 locally trained ToTs and peer educators.
 Somaliland Y-PEER is legally registered in the Ministry of National Planning and Development under Registration number: MNP&C/DP/37/1575/911/08.

-Y-PEER envisions a Somaliland where young people are free from HIV/AIDS, STI, FGM and other forms of GBV, where youth are actively engaged, connected and equipped skills to be best leaders for their country to shape a more inclusive, peaceful and sustainable country.
+Y-PEER envisions a Somaliland where young people and women are free from HIV/AIDS, STI, FGM and other forms of GBV, where youth and women are actively engaged, connected and equipped skills to be best leaders for their country to shape a more inclusive, peaceful and sustainable country.

-Somaliland Y-PEER exists to enhance the skills, knowledge and information of the young people to address issues related to youth and adolescents’ reproductive health rights, STIs, HIV/AIDS, gender based violence, and substance abuse through innovative peer to peer approaches.
+Somaliland Y-PEER exists to enhance the skills, knowledge and information of women and young people to address issues related to their lives such as reproductive health rights, STIs, HIV/AIDS, gender based violence, liveleyhoods, participation in decision making through innovative peer to peer approaches.

-Y-PEER facilitates leadership development among young people to enhance their participation in social movements for a better life in their country.
+Y-PEER facilitates leadership development among women and young people to enhance their participation in social movements for a better life in their country.
 Goals of Somaliland Y-PEER include:

-- To improve access of young people to comprehensive, quality health care services
+- To improve access of young people and women to comprehensive, quality health care services

-- To reduce new HIV infections among young people in Somaliland
+- To reduce new HIV infections among young people and women in Somaliland

-- To eliminate FGM and forms of GBVs in Somaliland
+- To eliminate FGM and forms of GBVs among women and young people in Somaliland

-- To Influence policies related to health and gender issues that directly affects daily life of youth through peer to peer approaches and
+- To Influence policies related to health and gender issues that directly affects daily life of women and youth through peer to peer approaches and

-- To promote that young people have the right to participate fully and be included in decision-making process of the country
+- To promote that women and young people have the right to participate fully and be included in decision-making process of the country

 - Respect diversity